jbcoe/value_types/DRAFT_COROLLARY.md

 }
 ```

-Handling the valueless state and potentially creating a new indirect object is
+With converting assignment, handling the valueless state and potentially
-done within the converting assignment
+creating a new indirect object is done within the converting assignment.
+The code below is equivalent to the code above:

 ```c++
 indirect<int> i;